lucasLiaot/lucasLiaot/README.md

 # Lucas Liao — Audio Engineer

-I am an audio engineer working primarily in music production, specialized in mixing and mastering, with a strong personal and professional focus on vocal processing.
+I am an audio engineer working primarily in music production, specialized in mixing and mastering, sound desing, with a strong personal and professional focus on vocal processing.

 ## Professional Practice
 My main work revolves around shaping sound at both technical and emotional levels.